AWEyre7147/AutoPAML/README.md

-# AutoPAML
+# AutoPAML (2016)

-These are a series of scripts that I used to run CodeML on large gene datasets for two publications, however these are setup for one of the publications.
+These are a series of scripts that were used to run CodeML on large gene datasets for two publications.
 The data used were a directory of FASTA files containing transcript orthologs between Magnaporthe Oryzae, the rice blast fungus, and two of its closest sequenced ancestors.

 CodeML is a maximum likelihood algorithm for determining (1) the probability that a cluster of aligned DNA sequences are undergoing directional selection, and if so, (2) whether the directional seletion is diversifying (more nonsynonymous mutations) or purifying (more synonymous mutations).

-Note:  These codes were developed at the very beginning of my coding career, so they are not the best formatted/designed - be gentle!

-## Getting Started

-PAML can be found at http://abacus.gene.ucl.ac.uk/software/paml.html

-I would recommend reading the publication(s) associated with the PAML and CodeML, and play with a few toy datasets and the GUI.
+Note 1:  These codes were written while I first learning to code and are therefore lacking and very sloppy (sorry!).
+If there are any questions related to the code, please feel free to contact me.

+Note 2:  These codes were not formatted to be used by all users.
+The main compatibility issues lie in accessing the file names (easy) and ensuring the file contents are consistent with the code (more difficult - not much of an issue after alignment)

 ### Prerequisites